Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 Summary/description:

-- Optimal Log is the centralized log for optimization algorithms.
-Services that use it are Gateway, SHOP, POMA and Prodrisk.
-Its purpose is to supply log entries from these components to end users in Nimbus / OptimalLog UI.
+- Optimal Log is the centralised log for optimisation algorithms.
+Services that use it are Optimal Gateway, SHOP, Optimal Multi-Asset and ProdRisk.
+Its purpose is to supply log entries from these components to end users in Nimbus/Optimal Log user interface.
 - However, for monitoring & alerting purposes, you should use the actual service’s logging (following slides).

 Output: